2015 NCAA Division I FBS football season: Jacksonville State at Auburn game

 On September 12, Auburn avoided a defeat that would have ranked with the biggest upsets in college football history with an overtime touchdown run to a 27–20 win over FCS foe Jacksonville State.
 Auburn had to score a touchdown in the final minute of regulation just to tie the game and then had to convert another touchdown in Auburn's first possession in overtime to win.

 No FCS team has defeated a ranked FBS team since August 31, 2013, when Eastern Washington beat Oregon State 49–46.
 An Auburn loss would have compared with Michigan's loss to Appalachian State on September 3, 2007.
-Jacksonville State, 41-point underdogs entering Saturday's game, nearly became just the second FCS team to defeat an AP Top 10 FBS opponent.
+Jacksonville State, 41-point underdogs entering Saturday's game, nearly became just the second FCS team to defeat an AP Top 10 FBS opponent.After the game, JSU would jump from #5 in the FCS Polls to #1, and Auburn fell from #6 in the FBS polls to #18.

 Red River Rivalry

-On October 10, then 1-4 Texas stunned #10 4-0 Oklahoma with a thrilling win in the Red River Rivalry.
-The Longhorns were 17 point underdogs.
+On October 10, then 1-4 Texas stunned #10 4-0 Oklahoma with a thrilling win in the Red River Rivalry, in which the Longhorns were 17 point underdogs.
 Texas would go on to win the game 24-17.
 The Sooners spurred a late comeback, but failed to stop Texas from running out the clock on the final drive of the game.

 Upsets involving officiating

 Miami vs. Duke

-On October 31, Miami beat Duke 30–27 on a game-winning kickoff return for a touchdown that included eight laterals.
+On October 31, Miami beat #22 ranked Duke 30–27 on a game-winning kickoff return for a touchdown that included eight laterals.
 However, the Atlantic Coast Conference acknowledged the next day that the kickoff return touchdown should not have counted as officials made four major errors during the play: